hashfoundry/infra/terraform/README.md

    # ... other variables
    ```

-2. You can customize other variables in the `.env` file if needed, including load balancer configurations.
+2. You can customize other variables in the `.env` file if needed.

 ## Project Management

 The Terraform configuration automatically manages DigitalOcean projects:

 - **Project Creation**: If a project with the name specified in `DO_PROJECT_NAME` doesn't exist, it will be created automatically
-- **Resource Assignment**: All infrastructure resources (Kubernetes cluster, load balancers, etc.) are automatically assigned to the specified project
+- **Resource Assignment**: All infrastructure resources (Kubernetes cluster) are automatically assigned to the specified project
 - **Project Reuse**: If a project with the specified name already exists, it will be used instead of creating a new one

 ## Usage